September 7, 1997: When 16-year-old Martina Hingis wins youngest Grand Slam final in Open Era history

 HINGIS WILLIAMS US OPEN 1997 HINGIS WILLIAMS US OPEN 1997

-On this day, September 7, 1997, Martina Hingis, who was about to celebrate her 17th birthday, and Venus Williams, who had turned 17 in June, played the youngest Grand Slam final in Open Era history.
+On this day, September 7, 1997, Martina Hingis, who was about to celebrate her 17th birthday, and Venus Williams, who had turned 17 in June, played the youngest Grand Slam final in Open Era history at the US Open.
 The “Swiss Miss”, who was already world No 1 after she had triumphed at the Australian Open and at Wimbledon, prevailed easily against her rising rival, 6-0, 6-4.
 It was the peak of Hingis’ domination on the tour, and the beginning of a long-term rivalry between her and the Williams family.

 The players: Martina Hingis and Venus Williams

-Martina Hingis was born in September 1980, and her mother Melanie Molitor named her after tennis champion Martina Navratilova.
+Martina Hingis was born in September 1980, and her mother Melanie Molitor named her after tennis legend Martina Navratilova.
 Taught by her mum, she soon became a real prodigy, winning the junior event at Roland-Garros at the age of 12.
-She started competing on the tour at 14, but she was allowed to attend only 15 tournaments before the age of 16, a rule she protested against: “How can I enter the top 10 like that?”
+She started competing on the tour at the age of 14, but she was allowed to play only 15 tournaments before the age of 16, a rule she protested against: “How can I enter the top 10 like that?”
 Her game relied on an extraordinary hand-eye coordination, great tactics, amazing touch, and great anticipation.
-In her early career, she was still said to lack power and a decent second serve.
+In the early stages of her career, she was said to lack power and a decent second serve.

-In 1995, she became the youngest player to ever win a match at the Australian Open in 1995, but her breakthrough year was 1996.
-After defeating the undisputed world No 1, Steffi Graf, at the Italian Open in May, she reached the semi-final at the US Open, where Graf beat her 7-5, 6-3, and she finished runner-up at the US Open (defeated by Graf, this time in five sets, 6-3, 4-6, 6-0, 4-6, 6-0).
+In 1995, she became the youngest player to ever win a match at the 1995 Australian Open, but her breakthrough year was 1996.
+After defeating the undisputed world No 1, Steffi Graf, at the Italian Open in May, she reached the semi-final at the US Open, where Graf beat her 7-5, 6-3, and she finished runner-up at the WTA Championships (defeated by Graf, this time in five sets, 6-3, 4-6, 6-0, 4-6, 6-0).
 Three months after her 16th birthday, she was already the sixth-ranked player in the world, and in January 1997, she became the youngest Grand Slam champion in tennis history, defeating Mary Pierce in the Australian Open final (6-2, 6-2).

 In the following months, she claimed no less than eight titles, including Wimbledon (beating Jana Novotna in the final, 2-6, 6-3, 6-3), and she reached the Roland-Garros final (lost to Iva Majoli, 6-4, 6-2).
 These outstanding results made her the youngest player to have ever reached world No 1, in March, aged 16 years and three months.

 Venus Williams was born in 1980.
-Coached by her father Richard, she was heralded as a tennis prodigy since her first steps on the tour, in 1994.
-However, it was not until 1997 that she broke into the top 100, obtaining her first significant result in Palm Springs, reaching the quarterfinals after defeating world No 9 Iva Majoli (7-5, 3-6, 7-5).
+Coached by her father Richard, she was heralded as a tennis prodigy since her first steps on the tour in 1994.
+However, it wasn’t until 1997 that she broke into the top 100, obtaining her first significant result in Palm Springs, reaching the quarter-finals after defeating world No 9 Iva Majoli (7-5, 3-6, 7-5).
 Although she was ranked only 66th at the start of the US Open, she drew a lot of attention to herself thanks to her powerful groundstrokes, mixed with her charisma and the heavy promotion from her father.
-Her younger sister, Serena, was also beginning a career in professional tennis, and their father had boldly predicted that one day, they would face each other in a Grand Slam final.
+Her younger sister, Serena Williams, was also beginning a career in professional tennis, and their father had boldly predicted that one day, they would face each other in a Grand Slam final.

 The place: Flushing Meadows, New York